What is discouragement? It is a curtain of doubt that falls on us when our optimism over a certain outcome is ripped away.

 Psalm 104:10 ESV

-Here are 5 tips I have personally used to overcome discouragement in my life, and I hope they will help you be encouraged:
+When we understand what is discouragement, it helps us to begin to move on and practice overcoming it.
+Here are five tips I have personally used to overcome discouragement in my life, and I hope they will help you be encouraged:

 - Acknowledge that you are discouraged.
 Often, we can move on from feeling disappointed, but sometimes, when our struggle is particularly tough, we get stuck.
 That is when discouragement sets in and we need to admit that we are having feelings of doubt.
 We need to admit our mistakes or setbacks and acknowledge self-doubt.
 It is not a failure to examine the truth about how we are feeling.